vatesfr/xen-orchestra/external_authentication.md

 Xen Orchestra support various type of user authentication, internal or even external thanks to the usage of [Passport library](http://passportjs.org/).

-All the external authenticated users will have:
+All the externally authenticated users will have:

 * a *user* status
 * no permission at all